CrugBarat/rock_paper_scissors_Sinatra/README.md

 Navigate through the rules by clicking the instructions.
 When prompted to 'SHOOT', player 1 should enter their choice of rock, paper or scissors, followed by player 2.
 Press enter for the result.

-NB: this is not much of a game as player 2 can see what player 1 enters, which renders the entire game pointless - but it's what the "client" (instructor) wants and they know best :)
+NB: this is not much of a game as player 2 can see what player 1 enters, which renders the entire game pointless - but it's what the brief wanted :)

 ---